WataruTakahagi/SimuSEQ0.1.0/README.md

     SimuSEQ().makedata()   : on
     Continue? (y/n) : n

-You can change arguments to set the status of SimuSEQ
+You can change arguments to set the status of SimuSEQ auto mode

 ### 1 : on, 0 : off
 #### SimuSEQ().auto(1,1,1,1,0,1)